 We found a hotel eventually, we walked too far, we pushed the kids too far and we looked at too many rooms before going back to one of the first ones we saw.
 But we’re not perfect, we ‘re just doing our best.
 650 Baht per night.
 A good deal, much better than our last guest house in Bangkok, we blew our budget that time.

 We’re here, we’re comfortable, we all smell a lot better after a shower and we’re ready to take on the Bangkok streets again.
+There is loads to see and do in Bangkok and I’m excited to show the kids.
 Life isn’t always easy, but it’s much easier when you’re not carrying a backpack or three.